Updated February 19th, 2021.

 Then go to System Preferences, then Internet Accounts, then click your AOL account.
 You’ll probably see a message saying “Can’t connect to the account…” and if you do, just enter your app-specific password and you’re all set.

-It the password box doesn’t pop up right away, click on your AOL account, then click the Details… button at upper right, and then enter (or paste) the app-specific password.
+If the password box doesn’t pop up right away, or if you put the app-specific password into the box and it’s rejected anyway, you have one more chance.
+Cancel out of the box above, click on your AOL account, then click the Details… button at upper right, and then enter (or paste) the app-specific password.
+This ought to work.

 That’s all there is to it, if you’re using Mail on macOS High Sierra (10.13) or older.